bartonlp/site-class/README.md

 'index.php' file.

 ### Use Composer

+If you have Apache or Nginx installed then you should made your project root somewhere withing your DocumentRoot (/var/www/html for Apache2 on Ubuntu).

+Create a directory ```mkdir myproject; cd myproject```, this is your project root directory.
-Create a directory and add the following to 'composer.json', just cut and past:
+Add the following to 'composer.json', just cut and past:

 ```
 {
   "require": {